 The call transfer settings for a call handler specify how Cisco Unity Connection transfers calls that reach the call handler from the automated attendant.
 Each call handler has three transfer rules that you can customize: one for standard hours and one for closed (nonbusiness and holiday) hours of the active schedule, and an alternate transfer rule that, when enabled, overrides the standard and closed transfer rules and is in effect at all times.
-When a call is transferred to the call handler, Unity Connection first checks the applicable transfer rule to determine where to transfer the call-either to the call handler greeting, or to an extension.
+When a call is transferred to the call handler, Connection first checks the applicable transfer rule to determine where to transfer the call-either to the call handler greeting, or to an extension.

-When transferring to the call handler greeting, Unity Connection plays the applicable greeting (standard, closed, holiday, internal, busy, or alternate) based on the situation and which greetings are enabled.
+When transferring to the call handler greeting, Connection plays the applicable greeting (standard, closed, holiday, internal, busy, or alternate) based on the situation and which greetings are enabled.
 You configure a transfer rule to transfer to the greeting if you want to use the call handler to provide the caller with a prerecorded menu of options or an informational message.

 To route callers to a specific user or to another call handler, you configure the transfer rule to transfer to the extension of the user or call handler.
-When transferring a call to a user extension, Unity Connection can either release the call to the phone system, or it can supervise the transfer.
-When Unity Connection is set to supervise transfers, it can provide call screening and call holding options on indirect calls:
+When transferring a call to a user extension, Connection can either release the call to the phone system, or it can supervise the transfer.
+When Connection is set to supervise transfers, it can provide call screening and call holding options on indirect calls:

-- With call screening, Unity Connection can ask for the name of the caller before connecting to a user.
+- With call screening, Connection can ask for the name of the caller before connecting to a user.
 The user can then hear who is calling and, when a phone is shared by more than one user, who the call is for.
-The user can then accept or refuse the call. - With call holding, when the phone is busy, Unity Connection can ask callers to hold.
-Each caller on hold uses a Unity Connection port and a phone system port, and therefore the total number of callers that can be holding in the queue at any one time is limited by the number of available ports.
+The user can then accept or refuse the call. - With call holding, when the phone is busy, Connection can ask callers to hold.
+Each caller on hold uses a Connection port and a phone system port, and therefore the total number of callers that can be holding in the queue at any one time is limited by the number of available ports.

 The default wait time in the call holding queue for the first caller in the queue is 25 seconds.
-If the caller is still on hold after this amount of time, Unity Connection asks whether the caller wants to continue holding, leave a message, or try another extension.
-In case of callers put on hold without asking, these options are available for the users after the first timeout of the default wait time.
+If the caller is still on hold after this amount of time, Connection asks whether the caller wants to continue holding, leave a message, or try another extension.
 If the caller does not press a key on the phone keypad or say a voice command to indicate that he or she wants to continue holding, leave a message, or dial another extension, the caller is transferred back to the Opening Greeting.
 Subsequent callers in the holding queue are told how many other callers are in the queue ahead of them, in addition to these options.
-(See the "Call Holding Wait Time in Cisco Unity Connection 10.x" section on page 16-5 for more information on call holding.)
+(See the "Call Waiting Hold Time" section on page 14-3 for more information on call holding.)